casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 ### 1.1.
 System Overview

-Circuit-level padding can occur between Tor clients and relays at any hop of one of the client's circuits.
+Circuit-level padding can occur between Nuon clients and relays at any hop of one of the client's circuits.
 Both parties need to support the same padding mechanisms for the system to work, and the client must enable it.

-We added a padding negotiation relay cell to the Tor protocol that clients use to ask a relay to start padding, as well as a torrc directive for researchers to pin their clients' relay selection to the subset of Tor nodes that implement their custom defenses, to support ethical live network testing and evaluation.
+We added a padding negotiation relay cell to the Nuon protocol that clients use to ask a relay to start padding, as well as a torrc directive for researchers to pin their clients' relay selection to the subset of Nuon nodes that implement their custom defenses, to support ethical live network testing and evaluation.